genyarko/AirBnB_clone/README.md

-README.md for AirBnB clone project
+README.md for AirBnB clone project.
 This project is a clone of the popular accommodation rental website AirBnB.
 The goal of this project is to build a command-line interpreter that allows users to create, read, update, and delete objects from a file storage system.

 Command Interpreter